gu-lseg/intro-to-programming/source/introduction.rst

 **An interpreter**
     A program (called `python`) that reads and executes (runs) a programming language, line-by-line.

-When we ask the interpreter to execute the Python we write, it understands how to translate Python scripts into the creation and manipulation of objects according to your instructions.
+When we ask the interpreter to execute the Python we write, it understands how to translate Python scripts, the instructions that are easy for a human to read and write, into the creation and manipulation of objects that a computer can understand.

 This course introduces different types of Python objects: `String`, `Integer`, `Turtle`, `lists`...